Super Bowl 50 Game Day. The greatest day in football. Celebrated at Levi’s Stadium.

 Super Bowl 50 was played February 7, 2016 in the LEED Gold certified,

-state-of-the-art Levi’s® Stadium in Santa Clara, California,
+state-of-the-art Levi’s® Stadium – the home of the San Francisco 49ers – in Santa Clara, California.

-Home to Super Bowl 50 on Sunday, February 7, 2016, Levi’s® Stadium in Santa Clara will see the first Super Bowl played in the Northern California since 1985.
+Home to Super Bowl 50 on Sunday, February 7, 2016, Levi’s® Stadium in Santa Clara saw the first Super Bowl played in the Northern California since 1985.
 NFL fans across the globe were treated to an experience that not only paid honor to the sport, but also to the Bay Area’s beauty, culture, and innovative spirit.

 A Modern, Functional Design